DeclarativeHub/ReactiveKit/README.md

 ---[Response]--->
 ```

-Outcome of a network request is a response.
+The outcome of a network request is a response.
 Although we have only one response, we can still think of it as a sequence.
 An array of one element is still an array.

 Arrays are finite so they have a property that we call size.
 It is a measure of how much memory the array occupies.
-When we talk about sequences over time, we do not know how many events will they generate during their lifetime.
-We do not know how many letters will the user enter.
+When we talk about sequences over time, we do not know how many events they will generate during their lifetime.
+We do not know how many letters the user will enter.
 However, we would still like to know when the sequence is done generating the events.

 To get that information, we can introduce a special kind of event - a completion event.
 It is an event that marks the end of a sequence.
 No event shall follow the completion event.